LSeu-Open/Lab-Libraries/README.md

 ### Lists and Repositories <a name="lists-and-repositories-Fundamentals"></a>

+***AI for Coding***

+- [AIEnhancedWork](https://github.com/LSeu-Open/AIEnhancedWork?tab=readme-ov-file#coding-llms) : A collection of AI-driven tools designed to enhance productivity and make everyday work more manageable.

 ***Command Line Interface (CLI)***

 - [Awesome Cli](https://github.com/umutphp/awesome-cli) : A simple command line tool to give you a fancy command line interface to dive into Awesome lists.